nielsrhansen/msgl/quick-start.md

     ## [41] "miR.526b"    "miR.532.3p"  "miR.548d.3p" "miR.615.5p"  "miR.625"
     ## [46] "miR.628.5p"  "miR.885.5p"  "miR.891a"

-Hence 48 features are included in the model, a close to the expected number based on the cross validation estimate.
+Hence 48 features are included in the model, this is close to the expected number based on the cross validation estimate.

 The sparsity structure of the parameters belonging to these 48 features may be viewed using